 China Ancient Trip, Day 9: Beijing

-While we were in Beijing, our daily sightseeing trips were taken care by 'Maggie Zhang Tour'.
-I was told by Maggie as it was autumn and the best season to see Beijing.
-We only stay for 4 days and 3 nights, yet so many interesting places to be visited and not to forget the shopping spots.
-Fortunately, we able to cover most of the significant tourist spots as suggested by our tour guide.
+While we were in Beijing, our daily sightseeing trips were taken care of by 'Maggie Zhang Tour.'
+I was told by Maggie that it was autumn and the best season to see Beijing.
+We only stay for 4 days and 3 nights, yet there are so many interesting places to be visited and not to forget the shopping spots.
+Fortunately, we were able to cover most of the significant tourist spots as suggested by our tour guide.

 We were given 8 hours max per day.
 We may schedule the visit to the Beijing attractions at our own pace.
-Tasted the halal/vegetarians local cuisine rather than stopping at typical tourist spot, and flexible according to our need.
+Tasted the local halal/vegetarian cuisine rather than stopping at typical tourist spots and was flexible according to our needs.

-Maggie described me as a good husband as I'll make sure, there were shopping activities each day :)
+described me as a good husband, as I'll make sure, there were shopping activities each day :)

-After breakfast, we met Rose at the lobby and she briefly explained what we will be doing for the next 3-days.
-We were dropped off the Tianamen Square as our first stop.
-The square was surrounded by government building, including the Mausoleum of Mao Zedong, the Great Hall of the People and the monument to the People's Heroes, to commemorate the Chinese democracy's struggle.
-There was also the National Museum of China, but we don't gain entrance.
+After breakfast, we met Rose at the lobby and she briefly explained what we will be doing for the next 3 days.
+We were dropped off at Tiananmen Square as our first stop.
+The square was surrounded by government buildings, including the Mausoleum of Mao Zedong, the Great Hall of the People and the Monument to the People's Heroes, to commemorate the Chinese democracy's struggle.
+There was also the National Museum of China, but we didn't gain entrance.

-Mao's portrait at the Gate of Heavenly Peace a.k.a Tianamen Gate
+Mao's portrait at the Gate of Heavenly Peace, a.k.a.
+Tiananmen Gate

 The second gate before reaching the Forbidden City.

-The Tiananmen Square, located south of the Imperial Palace of the Ming and Qing Dynasties Imperial, now known as the Palace Museum, built from 1406 to 1420.
-The complex is really huge, consisting dozens of halls.
+The Tiananmen Square, located south of the Imperial Palace of the Ming and Qing Dynasties, now known as the Palace Museum, was built from 1406 to 1420.
+The complex is really huge, consisting of dozens of halls.

 The U-shape Meridian Gate, entrance to the Palace Museum